UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 2. Under *General*, click **Logs**.

-3. Enter the KQL query in the *New Query 1** tab, then click **Run**.
+3. Enter the KQL query in the *New Query 1* tab, then click **Run**.

-    The below example will select data from the event log table "Event", filtering for events of type "System" and containing the phrase "was unexpected", then sorted by the "TimeGenerated" field in descending order.
+    The below example will select data from the event log table `Event`, filtering for events of type `System` and containing the phrase `was unexpected`, then sorted by the `TimeGenerated` field in descending order.

     ![Monitor stats example](images/azs-browser-log-analytics-query.png)